 The statistic you are asking for won’t answer your question, because you are asking what is the likelihood that the tradeline will report but the statistic will automatically take into consideration the massively unique characteristics of client files.

-We’ve seen issues like this (client file issues) maybe 10 to 15% of the time and maybe 1% of the time, we can’t identify why it didn’t report.
-Even in that 1% of the time, the tradeline usually ends up showing up and the client ends up getting a free tradeline because we’ve already issued a refund at that point.
+We’ve seen issues like this (client file issues) maybe 10 to 15% of the time.
+Of that, 1% of the time we can’t identify why it didn’t report.
+Even in that 1% of the time, the tradeline usually ends up showing up at some point.
+In this case, the client ends up getting a free tradeline because we’ve already issued a refund at that point.